DarienLibrary/website_content/content/_finished/meeting_rooms_policy/meeting-rooms-policy.md

 The following Meeting Rooms are available for use on approval of [written application](/request-meeting-room "Meeting Rooms Application"):

 * Community Room (maximum seating for 171 people; room capacity 225)
-* Conference Room (maximum of 22 people seated at a conference table, or approximately 40 if seated for a presentation; room capacity 50)
+* Conference Room (maximum of 22 people seated at a conference table, or approximately 40 if seated for a presentation; room capacity 45)
 * Technology Training Center (maximum of 12 people)

 The following Rooms are available for reservation in advance by Darien residents, those who work full time in Darien, and non-resident Friends of the Darien Library at the $300 annual level.Contact [Facilities Manager](mailto:lcalka@darienlibrary.org "Lois") or [Knowledge and Learning Staff](mailto:askus@darienlibrary.org "Reference"):

 * Power Library Smart Study Room (maximum of 6 people)
-* Second Floor Harris Room (Open Door) (maximum of 8 people)
+* Second Floor Harris Room (maximum of 8 people)
 * Mezzanine Lautenbach Writer’s Room (maximum of 6 people)
 * Mezzanine Quiet Study Rooms (Three) (maximum of 2 people)